Pascua Florida: Background

 Juan Ponce de León is the first known European to discover the area that is now known as Florida.
 His successful discovery of Puerto Rico during one of many Spanish expeditions for gold, mystical items and new lands, precipitated Spain's permission and encouragement to claim more lands in the new world.
 One such mystical item that lured him to what eventually happened to be Florida, was the Fountain of Youth.

 Juan Ponce de León became governor of Puerto Rico during the early 1500s.
 The natives told him of an island that was rich in gold and had a magical fountain of water which would renew a person's health and youth.
 Intrigued, Ponce de Leon returned to Spain to seek the approval of the Spanish crown to search and explore the island, known by natives as Bimini.
 On February 23 of 1512, King Ferdinand approved Ponce de Leon's request to search for the island and by the 3rd of March in 1513, three ships left the Port of San German in Puerto Rico to search for the island of Bimini.
 He landed on Floridian shores some time during April 2 to April 8 and named the area "la Florida" in honor of "Pascua Florida", Spain's Easter time celebration.
 The expedition believed their discovery to be a large island and Ponce de Leon named the 'island' Pascua Florida.

 History of Holiday

 History and Significance

 Pascua Florida Day commemorates the arrival of Juan Ponce de León on the shores of the state of Florida in 1513.
-Florida is now known as the "land of flowers" because of the connection to Ponce de Leon and Pascua Florida.
-Since its entry into legislature, the holiday, while having no specific celebratory acts, usually culminates in a period of retrospection of Florida's rich history and the preceding events that led to it.
+Florida has been called the "land of flowers" because of the connection to Ponce de Leon and Pascua Florida.
+Since its entry into legislature, the holiday, while having no specific celebratory acts, usually culminates in a period of retrospection of Florida's history and the preceding events that led to it.